psychemedia/sin-eater-resources/src/_before_ludlow.md

 ## Hone's Year Book

-[*The year book of daily recreation and information*](https://archive.org/details/cu31924029752791)] by William Hone, originally published weekly from January 1831 to January 1832, in 52 numbers was published in a single volume in 1832.
+[*The year book of daily recreation and information*](https://archive.org/details/cu31924029752791) by William Hone, originally published weekly from January 1831 to January 1832, in 52 numbers was published in a single volume in 1832.

 The full title of the book is more correctly recorded as *The year book of daily recreation and information concerning remarkable men and manners, times and seasons, solemnities and merry-makings, antiquities and novelties: on the plan of the Every-Day Book and Table Book, or everlasting calendar of popular amusements, sports, pastimes, ceremonies, customs, and events incident to each of the three hundered and sixty-five days in past and present times; forming a complete history of the year; and a perpetual key to the Almanac; with 114 engravings.*

-This work drew on Hone's previous works, [*The Every-Day Book*](https://archive.org/details/everydaybookorgu01hone) and the [*Table Book*](https://archive.org/details/cu31924103708214).
+This work drew on Hone's previous works, [*The Every-Day Book*](https://archive.org/details/everydaybookorgu01hone) and [*The Table Book*](https://archive.org/details/cu31924103708214).
 Whilst neither book contains a description of the sin-eater practise, the list of "topics to be covered" in the first edition of the Every-Day Book (started at the end of 1824), does mention that "sin-eater" *will* be one of the topics to be covered.

 ```{admonition} Hone's Every-Day Book
 :class: dropdown